Peterfrontenddev1/JavaScript-basics/README.md

 Following that, the code set the value of the myHeading variable's textContent property (which represents the content of the heading) to Hello world!.

-Note: Both of the features you used in this exercise ar
+Note: Both of the features you used in this exercise ar Variables
+Variables are containers that store values.
+You start by declaring a variable with the let keyword, followed by the name you give to the variable:

+let myVariable;
+Copy to Clipboard
+A semicolon at the end of a line indicates where a statement ends.
+It is only required when you need to separate statements on a single line.
+However, some people believe it's good practice to have semicolons at the end of each statement.
+There are other rules for when you should and shouldn't use semicolons.
+For more details, see Your Guide to Semicolons in JavaScript.

+You can name a variable nearly anything, but there are some restrictions.
+(See this section about naming rules.)
+If you are unsure, you can check your variable name to see if it's valid.

+JavaScript is case sensitive.
+This means myVariable is not the same as myvariable.
+If you have problems in your code, check the case!

+After declaring a variable, you can give it a value:

+myVariable = 'Bob';
+Copy to Clipboard
+Also, you can do both these operations on the same line:

+let myVariable = 'Bob';
+Copy to Clipboard
+You retrieve the value by calling the variable name:

+myVariable;
+Copy to Clipboard
+After assigning a value to a variable, you can change it later in the code:

+let myVariable = 'Bob';
+myVariable = 'Steve';
+Copy to Clipboard
+Note that variables may hold values that have different data types:

+Variable	Explanation	Example
+String	This is a sequence of text known as a string.
+To signify that the value is a string, enclose it in single quote marks.	let myVariable = 'Bob';
+Number	This is a number.
+Numbers don't have quotes around them.	let myVariable = 10;
+Boolean	This is a True/False value.
+The words true and false are special keywords that don't need quote marks.	let myVariable = true;
+Array	This is a structure that allows you to store multiple values in a single reference.	let myVariable = [1,'Bob','Steve',10];
+Refer to each member of the array like this: myVariable[0], myVariable[1], etc.
+Object	This can be anything.
+Everything in JavaScript is an object and can be stored in a variable.
+Keep this in mind as you learn.	let myVariable = document.querySelector('h1');
+All of the above examples too.
+So why do we need variables?
+Variables are necessary to do anything interesting in programming.
+If values couldn't change, then you couldn't do anything dynamic, like personalize a greeting message or change an image displayed in an image gallery.

+Comments